matishsiao/etcd-console/README.md

 # Introduction:
-  etcdconsole is web-base etcd editor useing php and javascript
+  etcdconsole is web-base etcd editor using php and javascript

   It can help you to set up etcd configuration or quickly view configuration.